Bill

 NJ A5017

-Exempts certain personal information collected by insurance-support organizations from certain requirements concerning notification and disclosure of personal data.
+Exempts certain personal information and entities from certain requirements concerning notification and disclosure of personal data.

 summary